devarashs/EC-h-Louvain/src/usage.md

 ```

-Execute the following scripts in order to run h-louvain:
+Execute the following scripts in order to run pure h-louvain on hyperedges:

 ```bash
 python -m scripts.community-detection.run-h-louvain